-The way St John's wort works is not fully understood.
+The way St John's wort works to help depression is not fully understood.
 However, it is thought to increase the level of chemical messengers (neurotransmitters) in the brain that are thought be in low supply in depressed people.

-A problem with herbal remedies compared to manufactured drugs is that the dose of the active ingredients cannot be precisely controlled.
-Like all drugs, St John's Wort can have side effects – these may include insomnia, agitation and sleep problems.
+Like all medications, St John's Wort can have side effects – these may include insomnia, agitation and sleep problems.
 However, people taking St John’s Wort generally experience fewer side effects compared to those taking standard antidepressant medication.

 St John's Wort is sold in tablet form at health food shops, pharmacies and many supermarkets.
 St John's Wort is also sometimes added to food products (such as herbal tea or breakfast cereal), but there is no evidence that it is effective in this form.